JanSharp/VRCMenuSystem/gm-menu-requirements.md

     - Concerns about it being taken in character
     - Would need a setting to toggle it, and it would probably just be an accessibility feature - default off
 - Can undo pings, if it was an accident or assistance is no longer needed
+  - The ping buttons are toggles, therefore pressing the button again undoes the ping
 - Pinging should close the menu (if we go with a menu (probably will))
   - Play (unique) sound
   - Play haptics